19hours/sg-statutes/Acts/Infectious Diseases Act.md

 45\.—(1) The master, owner and agent of any vessel which has been ordered into quarantine or of any vessel from which any person is removed for quarantine shall be responsible for —

-(a) the removal, care and maintenance, conveyance and medical surveillance of all persons on board the vessel; and
+(a) the removal, care and maintenance, conveyance and surveillance of all persons on board the vessel; and

+[Act 5 of 2019 wef 25/03/2019]

 (b) the provision of such services as the Director-General, the Director, a Port Health Officer or a Health Officer considers necessary to ensure the satisfactory performance of the quarantine of the vessel and the persons on board.